AndroidPillars/Flutter/CHAPTER-5.md

 - In Java, we use method overloading and method overriding to achieve polymorphism.
 - Two types of polymorphism in Java: compile-time polymorphism and runtime polymorphism.
 - Static Polymorphism also known as compile time polymorphism.
-- Dynamic Polymorphism also known as runtime polymorphism
+- Dynamic Polymorphism also known as runtime polymorphism.

+__Compiletime Polymorphism (or Static polymorphism)__

+- Static Polymorphism also known as compile time polymorphism.
+- Static Polymorphism that is resolved during compiler time is known as static polymorphism.
+- Method overloading is an example of compile time polymorphism.

+__Runtime Polymorphism (or Dynamic polymorphism)__

+- It is also known as Dynamic Method Dispatch.
+- Dynamic polymorphism is a process in which a call to an overridden method is resolved at runtime, thats why it is called runtime polymorphism.
+- Method overriding is an example of runtime polymorphism.

+__Example__

 ```ruby
 void main(){